 Get a canoe cart it is well worth it.
 The portage trail from the parking lot to the lagoon is good, but it is not short.
 This is where you’ll do most of the work on your trip.
 The trail is about 2 metres wide and is of good fine gravel or sand; all creeks are bridged and all slopes are not too long or steep; there is a 100 ft change of elevation from the parking lot down to the lagoon.

-A cart with a 12-inch diameter wheel is best for this location.
+A cart with at least a 12-inch diameter wheel is best for this location.

 At the lagoon there are a series of posts that you can lock your canoe cart to.
 Locking up of canoe carts is MANDATORY, so bring a lock and chain.
 (Gear carts provided for the use of folks that rent canoes from murtlecanoes.com should NOT be locked up.)